librato/librato-metrics/README.md

 There are many more options supported for querying, take a look at the [REST API docs](http://dev.librato.com/v1/get/gauges/:name) for more details.

+## Known Issues & Coming Improvements

+This is an early release and as such is lacking some capabilities slated for future releases.

+* Query actions currently do not auto-paginate with large result sets
+* Very large metric POSTs are not automatically chunked for performance
+* Some error conditions currently lack gem-specific exceptions

 ## Contribution

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.